-- Enable and select the keyboard under your chosen profile, click to select a key, and then click to select Express Text. - 2.
-Click in the Text Context field and type in your message and click Save. - Click the Record button in Start key and press the keys to use if required (the Start key is the key used to in your target program to open a text message), or you can leave it blank if you prefer.
-Click the Record button again to stop the process.
+- 1. Enable and select the keyboard, click to select a key, and then click to select Express Text. - 2.
+Click the Record button in Start key and press the keys to use (the Start key is the key used to in your target program to open a text message). - 3.
+Click in the Text Context field and type in your message and click Save.

-Figure B - 23 - Macro Keyboard - Express Text
+Figure B - 13 - Keyboard Macro - Express Text

-- 4. Click the Record button in Send and press the keys to use if required (the Send key is the key used to in your target program to send a text message e.g the Enter key would be the most commonly used), or you can leave it blank if you prefer.
-Click the Record button again to stop the process. - 5.
+- Click the Record button in Send and press the keys to use if required (the Send key is the key used to in your target program to send a text message e.g. the Enter key would be the most commonly used). - 5.
 The key will now be configured to send the text message in the target program under your chosen Profile, and the key will appear in blue. - 6.
 If you want to remove any Express Text key, select it and click on Restore.